TeacHingChain/TeacHingChain-Java/README.md

 We are open to suggestions, comments and contributions so please feel free to contact us!

-More detailed technical specifications on the project is coming soon!
+More detailed technical specifications on the project are coming soon!